Lorraine Kelly

 Lorraine Kelly (born 30 November 1959) is a Scottish television presenter.
 She has presented various television shows for ITV and STV, including Good Morning Britain (1988–1992), GMTV (1993–2010), This Morning (2003–2005, 2016), Daybreak (2012–2014), The Sun Military Awards (2016–present), STV Children's Appeal (2016–present), and her eponymous programme Lorraine (2010–present).

 Between 2004 and 2007, Kelly was Rector of the University of Dundee.
 She was appointed Officer of the Order of the British Empire (OBE) in the 2012 New Year Honours for services to charity and was promoted to Commander of the Order of the British Empire (CBE) in the 2020 Birthday Honours for services to broadcasting, journalism and charity.

 Early life

-Kelly was born on 30 November 1959 at Glasgow Royal Maternity Hospital and lived in the Gorbals area until she was two.
+Lorraine Kelly was born on 30 November 1959 at Glasgow Royal Maternity Hospital and lived in the Gorbals area until she was two.
 She has Irish ancestry.
 The Kellys originally came from Draperstown in Northern Ireland and went to Scotland in the 18th century looking for work.
 Her father, John, worked as a television repairman.
 She has one brother, born six years later.
-Kelly moved to Bridgeton, Glasgow at the age of two, before moving to East Kilbride when she was 13, where she attended Claremont High School.
+Kelly moved to Bridgeton, Glasgow, at the age of two, where she attended Strathclyde Primary and John Street Secondary School.
+She moved to East Kilbride when she was 13, where she attended Claremont High School.
 She turned down a university place to study English and Russian in favour of a job on the East Kilbride News, her local newspaper and then joined BBC Scotland as a researcher in 1983.
 She moved to TV-am as an on-screen reporter covering Scottish news in 1984.